 - Remote work: Seville is increasingly popular for remote workers earning Barcelona or Northern European salaries

-Both cities have excellent weather, but the cultural flavour is quite different.
+Both cities have good weather.
+The cultural feel is very different.

 | Factor | Seville | Barcelona |